Search sheldonbrown.com and sheldonbrown.org

 What about carbon fiber?
 The popularity of plastic bikes has especially complicated the fitting of bottle generators.
 Clamping to carbon fiber forks or seatstays is seldom recommended.
 Custom brackets may be needed, if indeed the project is possible.
 Hub generators avoid this problem; and as a general rule, if you can afford a carbon fiber frame, you can afford a hub generator!

 Think about your headlight position.
 Headlights on handlebars are quite popular, but there are better choices.
 Mounting a headlight at about 25" to 30" above the ground - at the fork crown or on a front rack - allows the beam to skim the road much like a car’s headlight beam.
 Potholes show up better as dark spots, rocks and bumps show up brightly, and there’s less glare in your eyes when it rains or snows.
 There’s also less wire to accidentally snag, less interference with handlebar bags or a rain cape, and more room on your handlebars for your cyclometer, GPS, compass and Mickey Mouse bell!
+Some headlights have better beam patterns than others, so also see our article on headlight choices.

 On lights and optics